The Spiral Periodic Table

 But it answers the wrong question.
 It answers “what are the elements?” when the deeper question is “why do these elements exist and not others?”

 The spiral periodic table presented here attempts to answer that deeper question.
-It proposes that: Elements are stable configurations of condensed energy — patterns the field permits.
+It proposes that elements are stable configurations of condensed energy — patterns the field permits.
 Periodicity reflects the harmonics of these configurations — 2, 8, 18, 32.
 The spiral shows emergence — complexity building on simpler foundations.
 The nested coils reveal layered structure — primary, secondary, tertiary elaborations.
-The Group VIIIB / Noble Gas alignment shows that stability, not reactivity, is the organising principle.
+The Group VIIIB / Noble Gas alignment suggests that stability, not reactivity alone, may be the deeper organising principle.

 The grid shows what exists.
 The spiral shows how it came to be.

 The periodic table is not a cabinet of curiosities.
-It is a map of how energy condenses into matter, seeking stable configurations as it goes.
-The spiral reveals this process.
-It connects chemistry to physics to cosmology — showing that the patterns of the elements are not arbitrary but are expressions of the deepest principles governing reality.
+It is also a record of recurrence — a map of how stable forms emerge, repeat, and build upon one another.
+The spiral makes that process visible.
+It connects chemistry to physics to cosmology by suggesting that the patterns of the elements are not arbitrary, but expressions of deeper structural principles.

 The elements exist because the field permits them.
 They repeat because stability comes in quantised forms.
 They build in complexity because energy, seeking equilibrium, finds ever more elaborate ways to configure itself.

-Spiral Periodic Table by Robert W. Harrison is licensed under a Creative Commons Attribution-ShareAlike 4.0 Unported License.
+Spiral Periodic Table by Robert W. Harrison is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Availability

-Limited-edition posters are available free of charge to educational institutions (schools and universities) to promote scientific understanding.
-Others interested in purchasing a poster can Contact me the designer for details.
+Limited-edition posters are available free of charge to educational institutions, including schools and universities, to promote scientific understanding.
+Others interested in purchasing a poster can contact the designer for details.

 This spiral periodic table offers a fresh lens through which to explore chemistry — moving beyond the traditional grid to illustrate how matter behaves as part of an interconnected system.
 It invites us to consider not just what the elements are, but the process by which they come to be — and the patterns that make their existence predictable.